Audit of air operations and international experience: a CA with the UN

 "I could not consider going back to working as an auditor or external auditor in the UK because of the work I’m involved in with the United Nations: it’s diversified and very rewarding.

 "I know that within the United Nations we have a lot of chartered accountants (working in audit as well as in finance and budget areas), and also ACCAs, and certified internal auditors.
-When I’m hiring auditors I certainly look out for chartered accountancy qualifications as I see this as one of the best qualifications to have!
+When I’m hiring auditors I certainly look out for applicants with strong professional certifications, such as the chartered accountancy qualifications I obtained from ICAS.

 "It’s a good grounding for going forward into external audit, internal audit, financial management, or something else."